• Skip to primary navigation

 For the nuclear option in spamdexing, hackers can create and optimize entire web pages or blog posts dedicated to getting ranked for a spammy search term.
 This is especially effective when a legit site already has a good search engine ranking, as much of a hacker’s work is already done.

-How to find and fix SEO spam
+How to fix SEO spam

 If your site has been infected with search engine spam, it’s critical to act quickly.
 This isn’t something that’ll eventually fix itself.
 It isn’t a task you can put off until the time for handling it magically appears.